 The open top buses follow set routes passing all the major sights in central London.
 You can get off at various bus stops, have a look around or visit an attraction and then take the next bus that comes along.
 Or, if you prefer, you can stay on the bus for a non-stop tour.

-Both companies sell tickets for 24 or 48-hours.
+Tour tickets are valid for 24 or 48-hours.
 So with a 24-hour ticket if you take your first bus at 3pm on Thursday, your ticket is valid until 3pm on Friday.

 You can ride the buses as many times as you like, when the buses are running.
-If you prefer to stay on the buses, each route takes approximately 2 hours 15 minutes.
+If you prefer to stay on the bus, the main sightseeing route takes approximately 2 hours 30 minutes to 3 hours.

-These are the discounted ticket prices when you book online.
+These are prices when you book online or buy tickets on the day.
 Tickets are valid for any day up to six months after booking.

 Guides and recorded commentary

-Both companies offer tours with an English-speaking guide or recorded commentary in various languages.
+You have a the choice of an English-speaking guide or recorded commentary in various languages, including English.

 Extras included in the ticket price